Generic name: atenolol and chlorthalidone [ a-TEN-oh-lole-and-klor-THAL-i-done ]

 How should I take atenolol and chlorthalidone?

-While using atenolol and chlorthalidone, your blood pressure will need to be checked often and you may need frequent blood tests.
+Your blood pressure will need to be checked often and you may need other medical tests.

 Keep using this medicine as directed, even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medicine for the rest of your life.